 The consolidated financial statements for the Year have been audited by Deloitte Touche Tohmatsu, who will retire and, being eligible, offer themselves for re-appointment.
-The Board has taken the Audit and Risk Management Committee's recommendation that a resolution for their re-appointment as independent auditor of the Company will be proposed at the 2017 AGM.
+The Board has taken the Audit and Risk Management Committee's recommendation that a resolution for their re-appointment as independent auditor of the Company will be proposed at the 2018 AGM.

-There is no change of independent auditors for the Year and up to the date of this annual report.
+There is no change of independent auditors since the date of incorporation and up to the date of this annual report.